gwarf/dotfiles/README.md

 ### Pushing changes

 > If auto-commit is enabled in `~/.config/chezmoi/chezmoi.toml`, changes made
-> with `chezmoi edit` are automatically committed and pushed
+> with `chezmoi edit` are automatically committed.

 ```shell
 # Open repository clone location